 Phoenix 50 Course Details

-Inspired by the Chinese name for Lantau Peak, (literally "Phoenix Mountain (Fung Wong Sha) 鳳凰山”), the Phoenix 50 is a one-off guest race distance to help celebrate our 10th year anniversary by offering a route 10km longer than the Sunrise 40 .
+Inspired by the Chinese name for Lantau Peak, (literally "Phoenix Mountain (Fung Wong Shan) 鳳凰山”), the Phoenix 50 was introduced in 2018 as a one-off, to help celebrate our 10th year anniversary... and now, after seeing the amazing compeitition within the 50km, we've decided to keep it!
+Be aware, the cut-off time is more aggressive than the 30km or 40km races...
 Do you have it in you?

 1) Mui Wo ~ Chi Ma Wan Road (via coastline)